Negligent Security Lawyers in Chino Hills Representing Victims of Assault

 - Overzealous security guards or bouncers

-Failure to Protect Against Criminal Acts
+What is Failure to Protect Against Criminal Acts?

 Each case is different and must be evaluated individually.
 Negligent security cases are not easy to win.
 Success requires an in-depth understanding of California premises liability law, a knowledge of how to build a case, and the resources to achieve the best possible results.

 The Paris Firm has a history of achieving great verdicts and settlements for clients in negligent security claims.
-If you or a member of your family was assaulted, mugged, or otherwise injured in a bar, restaurant, or night club, please call (909) 469-5127 or contact us online.
+If you or a member of your family was assaulted, mugged, or otherwise injured in a bar, restaurant, or nightclub, please call (909) 469-5127 or contact us online.

-Negligent Security claims
+What are Negligent Security Claims?

 If you have been injured in a criminal attack or assault on someone else’s property or at work, you may be able to recover compensation for your medical bills, lost income, and more from the property or business owner or the entity in control of the property.
 Property and business owners have a duty to provide adequate protection from criminal attacks.
 Although you may have a good personal injury case against the person who attacked you, your chances of actually collecting the money are much better when you pursue a negligent security lawsuit.

 There are four elements of negligent security which include the following:

 Duty: This element is typically considered to be the obligation of reasonable care in preventing negligent security injuries.

 Breach: This is the actual wrongful conduct that caused the injuries.
 In the case of negligent security, it could be failing to provide the needed amount of security at a nightclub, especially near closing time when a great amount of alcohol has been consumed, for example.

 Causation: Causation is proof that the breach actually caused your injuries.
 Going back to the nightclub example, if the lack of security caused you to be injured, you can prove causation.